VerzatileDev/University.212CR_TeachingMaterial/Session 3/README.md

 Welcome to Week 3!

-> By following these sessions, we will learn how to create VERTEX BUFFER OBJECT (VBO), VERTEX ARRAY OBJECTS (VAO) and Shader codes, which are used to draw objects in OpenGL.
+> By following these sessions, we will learn how to create geomtric objects, add lights into the scene and set up a camera using Modern OpenGL.

 ## Creat objects

-FOR THIS EXERCISE WE ONLY NEED TO CREATE AN VERTEX BUFFER OBJECT (VBO) (AS LEGACY HAS THESE IN).
-THIS MEANS NO SHADERS NEED TO BE USED - THIS WILL COME LATER IN EXERCISE 3 (Shader).

-FOR A VBO, WE NEED TO PUT THE VERTEX DATA INTO A BUFFER AND THEN SEND THIS TO THE GPU.
-THIS WILL BE DIFFERENT LATER WHEN WE COMBINE CO-ORDS AND COLOUR INTO ONE VERTEX STRUCT, BUT WE WANT TO EASE YOU INTO MODERN OPENGL WITH THIS WEEKS LAB TASKS.
+There is no auxiliary functions available in Modern OpenGL to create simple geometric objects such as sphere, square, cube and etc.
+So, we have to create the objects from scratch, which involves creating vertices, triangle indices and normal vectors (for lighting effects).

----- WHAT IS A VBO ----
+---- Download the base project ----
 > A VERTEX BUFFER OBJECT OR VBO IS AN ARRAY OF DATA THAT IS COPIED TO THE GPU BEFORE DRAWING AND RAN ON THE GPU

 ---- Download the Base Projecrt ----